JackDanna/FogentRoleplayTemplate/README.md

 ## Challenge Level

-Challenge Level represents the difficulty of a task set by the narrator proportionate to an **AVERAGE PERSON OF THE WORLD**.
+Challenge Level represents the difficulty of a task set by the Narrator proportionate to an **AVERAGE PERSON OF THE WORLD**.
 If a character is able to get enough wins to meet or beat the Challenge Level, they succeeded.

 | Level |     Description     |
 | :---: | :------------------: |